oxAlpha/EmailGuard/README.md

-# EmailGuard
+# Email IOC Extractor and Analyzer

-EmailGuard is a security tool designed to enhance email security by identifying and mitigating potential threats within email content.
-It is capable of parsing and analyzing various aspects of email data, such as headers, bodies, attachments, and URLs, to detect common signs of phishing, malware, or other malicious activity.
-The tool is lightweight and available for both Windows and Linux platforms, ensuring broad usability.
+**Email IOC Extractor and Analyzer** is a security tool designed to enhance email security by identifying and analyzing potential threats within email content.
+It parses and analyzes email headers, bodies, attachments, and URLs to detect common signs of phishing, malware, or other malicious activities.
+This tool is lightweight and available for both Windows and Linux platforms.

 ## Table of Contents

 - [Overview](#overview)
 - [Features](#features)
 - [Installation](#installation)